 Once candidates have received the analyses of their exams, they may appeal their grade.
 Only candidates with valid appeals will be considered.
-Sample answers to constructed response (essay) questions will be available on July 31, 2012, for May Examinations, and January 31, 2013, for October Examinations.
+Sample answers to constructed response (essay) questions will be available on July 31 for April-May Examinations, and January 31 for October-November Examinations.
 The sample constructed response answers are actual responses that have received credit and are illustrative of successful answers, although they may not be considered perfect answers.

 If the candidate believes that the sample constructed response answer is incorrect or there is an alternative correct solution, the candidate must provide specific information on why his or her solution is correct.
 With specific information, the Examination Committee can research the answer properly and reply to the candidate.
 An example of an invalid appeal would be the following: "I am appealing my score of 5 on Exam 9, please recheck my examination."
-Another example of an invalid appeal would be: "On question number 2, I believe I should get full credit because I answered the following..."
+Another example of an invalid appeal would be: "On question number 2, I believe I should get full credit because I answered the following . . ."

-Appeals must reach the CAS Office not later than August 31, 2012, for May 2012 Examinations and March 1, 2013, for October 2012 Examinations.
-Should an exam's sample answers be posted later than the date stated in the "Conduct of Exams" section above, the appeal deadline for that specific exam will be extended to 30 days after the posting date of that exam's sample answers.
+Appeals must reach the CAS Office not later than August 30, 2013, for April-May 2013 Examinations and March 3, 2014, for October 2013 Examinations.
+Should an exam's sample answers be posted later than the date stated above, the appeal deadline for that specific exam will be extended to 30 days after the posting date of that exam's sample answers.
 When a valid appeal is received, it is reviewed by the part chairperson and a recommendation is made to the Examination Committee chairperson.
 The Examination Committee chairperson will respond based on the recommendation of the part chairperson.
 The decision of the Examination Committee chairperson is final.